 The FAA & BMA

-Under federal law, aircraft in flight are under the jurisdiction of the Federal Aviation Administration (FAA) and cannot be controled by the City of Boulder.
+Under federal law, aircraft in flight are under the jurisdiction of the Federal Aviation Administration (FAA) and cannot be controlled by the City of Boulder.
 Restricted or no-fly airspace does not exist within the Boulder Valley; however, federal air regulations prohibit flights under 1000 feet above populated areas with the exception of take-off and landing paths and air ambulance helicopters.
 Drones operate under a separate federal air regulation and the airport has no jurisdiction over drone operation.

 Voluntary Noise Abatement Program